m3047/tcp_only_forwarder/README.md

     python3 ./forwarder.py {--tls} 127.0.0.1 <one-of-your-actual-resolvers> &

-Once you've done that, edit your network settings to refer to `127.0.0.1`.
+Once you've done that, edit your network settings and make one of the nameservers `127.0.0.1`.
+You don't have to remove the other nameserver entries unless you've reached the working limit (typically three).
 It should work with IP6 too, although I haven't tried it.

 ##### TLS